Need

 side of the tool.
 This is an excellent tool and has revolutionized

-modern knapping because of the control the "weight
+modern knapping because of the control that the "weight

 forward" design offers.
 This tool has helped many